Parent page: Managed Projects

 You can open (for viewing only) any specific revision of the project – directly from the corresponding Project Committed event tile for that revision.

 - Revert to – use this command to revert to using the data from that specific revision of the project.
 The data from the project source documents in that specific revision overwrites the data in your local working copy of the project.
 Effectively, the project is momentarily closed and then reopened with that reverted data.
-Should you then wish to complete the reversion, and make that data the Head Revision, you will need to commit and push the project back to the Workspace.
+Should you then wish to complete the reversion, and make that data the Head Revision (current version), you will need to commit and push the project back to the Workspace.

 You can revert to any specific revision of the project – directly from the corresponding Project Committed event tile for that revision.